Brendan-G5/Jeoparday/README.md

 - On top of that last point using a database and deploying with heroku would allow me to set up a leaderboard page, keeping track of the top players around the world!

 - A way to stop people from googling would be cool, I am hestiant to add a timer due to those of us that can't spell.

+- A notification system that reminds you to play.

+- Eventually it would be nice to have this as a chome extension.

 ## Contributors